carlosjhr64/markita/README.md

 ### Block-quote

-As Hamlet says...
+Like Hamlet says...
 > To be or not to be...
 > That is the question!

 Markdown:

-    As Hamlet says...
+    Like Hamlet says...
     > To be or not to be...
     > That is the question!